badriadhikari/Deep-Learning/README.md

 1. **03/25**
    - No class meeting scheduled (but may be scheduled based on request)
-   - Due next week:
+   - Due next week (the Spring break week):
-      - Concept map homework: Module 9
+      - Concept map homework: None
-      - Quiz: Module 9
+      - Quiz: None
       - Project: None

 1. **04/01**